Staffbase/gha-workflows/README.md

 <summary>The action can be used to get the next version for a service.</summary>

 The new version is in the format `YEAR.WEEK.COUNTER`.
 You will get the version as output with the key `new_version` and the new tag with the key `new_tag`.
+You can remove all other version resolver from your configuration.

 ```yml
 name: Release Version Detector